AhmadAymanBahaa/Bioinformatics/README.md

-# Bioinformatics - Sequence Allignment
+# Bioinformatics - Sequence Alignment
 ## Dot Matrix & Needleman-Wunch Algorithms

  This repository contains implementations to different algorithms used in the Bioinformatics field.